“We overwhelm children with all the suffering and evil in the world, but do we enable them to act?”

 Just before spring break, sixth grade history teachers piqued their students’ curiosity with a seemingly simple homework assignment: “Change the world.
 Details coming soon.”

 For several weeks, under their teachers’ guidance, sixth graders thought deeply about their unique talents, hobbies, qualities, and values they could employ in changing the world for the better.
-Next, they considered the problems involving people, animals, and the environment that drew them to action.
+Having considered their signature strengths, they next considered the problems involving people, animals, and the environment that drew them to action.
 They combined their unique skill-sets with their passions for service as they embarked on a research and social-action project that culminated with each student making a difference at school and in the community.

 In 2004 I had introduced the project to my sixth grade history students calling it the Citizenship Action Project.
-Character educator Dr. Usha Balamore, had adopted the project for the entire fifth grade at her school, changing the name in honor of my book title and the steps of the project.
-Thus, this ten-year anniversary of the history-class final project was now called the Think-Care-Act Project.
-It now involved our school’s entire sixth grade with the guidance of my fellow history teachers, Mrs. Bert Howlin, Mr. Larry Henderson, and Mr. Steven Ramirez.
+Character educator Dr. Usha Balamore, adopted the project for the entire fifth grade at her school, changing the name in honor of my book title and the steps of the project.
+Thus, in 2014, the ten-year anniversary of the history-class final project became the Think-Care-Act Project.
+The name stuck, and it now involves our school’s entire sixth grade with the guidance of my fellow history teachers.

 Why does a social action project belong in a history class curriculum?
 Said a former student, “All year we’ve been studying people who made history.
 Finally we get to make history ourselves.”